AvitalRose/thesis/README.md

 * run using unprocessed data from wiki.json.
 Can change the default parameters directly when calling data.wiki_dataset.WikiDataset.
 `python main.py "wiki" --process_wiki "wiki.json"`
+This will create files "wiki.csv" and "data\category_counter.pkl", "data\label2index.pkl", the latter two contain information on the processed data.
 * run using costume wikipedia dataset:
   - Install dependencies
   - create dataset: